 Learn more about your anxiety symptoms by clicking here.

 Types and Causes of Tremors

 Tremor anxiety symptoms can be very disruptive, and cause a considerable amount of stress.
 In some cases the shaking is fairly mild.
 Normal "anxiety shakes" are an extremely common symptom.
-If you haven't taken my anxiety test yet, it's the best place to start.
+If you haven't taken my free 7 minute anxiety test yet, it's the best place to start.

 Most people complain of general anxiety shaking.
 This type of tremor is extremely common, and may occur even in those without an anxiety disorder.
 Other people experience other unusual symptoms of muscle twitching, such as:

 All of these can be caused by anxiety, and all of these are considered tremors.
 The causes of them may differ as well.
 Most anxiety tremors are caused by:

 The most common link between anxiety and tremors is adrenaline.
 Anxiety is the activation of your fight or flight response to danger, even when no danger is present.
 The response triggers a rush of adrenaline, which feeds your body with energy and prepares you to run or fight.
 It also constricts your blood vessels and feeds your nerves.